-I am a PhD Candidate in Political Science at the Massachusetts Institute of Technology.
-I study comparative political behavior using survey and experimental methods as well as ethnographic techniques.
+I am a Ph.D.
+Candidate in Political Science at the Massachusetts Institute of Technology.
+I study comparative political behavior using a variety of techniques, field experiments, surveys and observational data as well as ethnographic fieldwork.

 My dissertation, entitled “When Clients become Citizens: Intermediation and Claim-Making in Mexico,” explores how bureaucratic transaction costs prevent individuals from directly claiming welfare benefits and instead make them dependent on clientelistic brokers and intermediaries, who demand political favors in return for access.
 Drawing on a large-scale field experiment across 150 villages in Yucatán, as well as more than 18 months of fieldwork in Mexico, I find that the clientelistic equilibrium can be broken and citizenship strengthened by reducing the costs individuals face in claiming welfare benefits independently and directly.

 My broader research agenda incorporates both the demand and supply side of political intermediation.
 I study how informal and clientelistic intermediaries shape citizens’ attitudes and political engagement during elections and in the electoral off-cycle.
 My work also examines how intermediation influences political representation in local politics and the effectiveness of bureaucratic agencies.